 Jack Daniel’s is one of our favourite continuity driven brands.
 Recent campaigns like “Make it Count” seem to be trying to modernise their image and appeal.
 But for a long time, nothing really changed on this brand.
 It had continuity.

 The iconic square bottle, and that black label.
-Packaging’s an area where brands often spends too much time tweaking and fiddling with designs.
+These play an important role in Jack Daniels brand identity.
+But, packaging’s an area where brands often spend too much time fiddling with designs.

 Jack Daniel’s shows the value in sticking with what you’ve got.